JeremyMahieu/angular-json-refs-interceptor/README.md

     o.SerializerSettings.PreserveReferencesHandling = PreserveReferencesHandling.Objects;
 });
 ```
-In your angular project in the `app.module.ts`, use the interceptor
+In your angular project, in `app.module.ts`, use the interceptor.

   ```Typescript
   import { RefsInterceptor } from './interceptors/refs.interceptor';